How To Edit And Delete WordPress Posts – Part 2

 - Select ‘All categories’ from the dropdown menu, then

-Tip #6: To filter posts by tags, click on the tag from the ‘Tags’ column …
+Tip #6: To filter posts containing only specific tags, click on the tag from the ‘Tags’ column …

-Only posts filed with that tag will show up in the Table of Posts …
+A list of all the posts associated with that tag will display in the Table of Posts.

-To see all posts listed in alphabetical (or reverse alphabetical) order, click on the little black ‘Title’ triangle in the column header …
+To order the list of posts in alphabetical (or reverse alphabetical) order, click on the little black triangle icon next to the ‘Title’ column header.

-You can also sort posts by date and comments …
+You can do the same to reorder posts by date and comments.

 Congratulations!
 Now you know how to edit and delete posts in WordPress.

-- How To Create A New Post In WordPress
+- How To Create A Post In WordPress – Part 1